cadet/CADET-Core/doc/README.md

 ## CADET Documentation

-To build the documentation locally, install sphinx and other dependencies by running
+To build the documentation locally, in the `doc` folder, install sphinx and other dependencies by running

 ```
 pip install -r requirements.txt

 ```

-Then, in the `doc` folder run:
+Then, run:

 `sphinx-build -b html . build`